BRL-CAD/bext/README.md

 # About This Repository

 In broad, the structure of the source tree is two tiered - the top level directories each denote a specific dependency project (Tcl, Qt, GDAL, etc.).
 Within that directory are found:

-* A reference to a copy of the upstream source code
+* A reference (using git submodules) to a copy of the upstream source code
 * Our managing CMakeLists.txt file defining the logic for building that project
-* Any patch files or other supporting resources not part of the upstream build.
+* Any patch files or other supporting resources not part of the upstream tree

 Sometimes third party libraries will depend on other third party libraries (for example, libpng's use of zlib) - when a bundled component that is a dependency of other bundled projects is enabled, the expectation is that the other bundled components will use our copy rather than system copies of those libraries.

 # Compilation-Only Tools

 Although most of the components here are intended for bundling with the eventual binary software distribution, there are some exceptions to that rule.
 A few of the projects (AStyle, patch, LIEF, etc.) target a different installation folder and are used only for compilation (for this repository and/or when bundling the results of building this repository with other applications.)

 There are also header-only "libraries" such as Eigen that are needed only for compilation, and do not need to be distributed with our packages.

 To figure out which projects are in these categories, check for a CMAKE_NOBUNDLE_INSTALL_PREFIX target being used by their top level CMakeLists.txt file managing the ExternalProject_Add build definition.